laelbarlow/typhaon/README.md

 - Performing phylogenetic analysis programmatically, especially using the Snakemake workflow manager, helps make analyses reproducible.

 ## Assumptions regarding input sequences

-- All input sequences are in FASTA format with headers formatted with species name followed by '\_\_' followed by sequence ID.
 - All input sequence file names end with the extension '.faa'.
 - All sequences within sets input for alignment share homology, at least in some significant subsequence.

 ## Software requirements